abdulkader-alrezej/ipv6spot/README.md

 ## IPv6Spot Project Overview

-- The IPv6Spot project is the result of more than two years of continuous work, and I’m excited to share its progress with you.
-The primary focus has been addressing challenges related to handling temporary and multiple IPv6 addresses caused by the use of SLAAC.
-We successfully overcame these issues by leveraging MAC addresses.
-This solution has proven to be highly effective, operating seamlessly without any problems.
+- The IPv6Spot project is the result of more than two years of continuous work, and I am excited to share the progress of this project with you.
+Our primary focus has been on addressing challenges related to handling temporary and multiple IPv6 addresses caused by the use of SLAAC.
+We successfully overcame these challenges by leveraging MAC addresses.
+This solution has proven to be highly effective, operating seamlessly and without any issues.

-- This project introduces a captive portal that operates solely on IPv6, completely bypassing IPv4.
-I am pleased to announce that we have overcome all obstacles to ensure the smooth functionality of the captive portal using IPv6, without relying on a DHCP server.
-This is particularly advantageous since certain systems, such as Android, only support SLAAC and do not provide DHCP support for IPv6.
+- This project introduces a Captive Portal that operates entirely on IPv6, completely bypassing IPv4.
+I am pleased to announce that we have overcome all obstacles to ensure the smooth functionality of the Captive Portal using IPv6 without relying on a DHCP server.
+This is a significant advantage, especially since some systems, like Android, only support SLAAC and do not provide DHCP support for IPv6.

-- I hope this innovation resonates with you and demonstrates the potential of IPv6 in delivering secure and user-friendly network experiences.

-- Some might ask, "Why switch from IPv4 to IPv6?"
-When using a captive portal with IPv4, it is relatively easy to exploit devices through their MAC addresses, granting unauthorized internet access by hijacking an active session's credentials.
-However, with IPv6, this is no longer feasible.
+- Some might ask: "Why switch from IPv4 to IPv6?"
+When using a Captive Portal with IPv4, it is relatively easy to exploit devices through their MAC addresses, allowing unauthorized internet access by hijacking the credentials of an active session.
+However, with IPv6, this is no longer possible.
 If two devices attempt to use the same MAC address on an IPv6 network, they will encounter a "network unreachable" error due to identical link-local addresses.
-This serves as an inherent security feature, preventing the use of duplicate MAC addresses on IPv6-enabled networks.
+This is an inherent security feature that prevents the use of duplicate MAC addresses on IPv6-enabled networks.
+As a result, this effectively prevents unauthorized internet access by hijacking the credentials of an active session.

 - **Project start date: 06/2021**
 - **📌 important note: The IPv6 addresses used in the source code are for the example only, you must replace them with addresses compatible with the IPv6 standards.**